RaspAP/raspap-docs/docs/restapi.md

 ```

 Save and exit the file, then reload the daemon with `sudo systemctl daemon-reload`.

+## Docker support
+The RestAPI is installed by default in RaspAP's [Docker container](docker.md).
+This includes configuration of port `8081` used by the server to respond to client requests.
+Note that the API is also exposed on your system's WAN interface.

 ## Troubleshooting
 The current status of the `restapi.service` is available on the **RestAPI > Status** tab.
 This is generally the best starting point when diagnosing common problems, such as authorization errors.
 Note that the service records the most recent API queries, including the requesting IPv4 client address: